Dress - Wedding dress

 From the Collection of Brighton Historical Society First Floor Brighton Arts and Cultural Centre (Old Brighton Town Hall) Corner Carpenter and Wilson Streets Brighton Victoria

 - One piece floor length dress of (originally) lavender, watered (moiré) silk taffeta with short sleeves and train that is controlled by interior tapes to create bustle effect.
 The bodice fastens down the centre front to the waist where the opening below the waist is concealed by side pleats.
 The bodice appears to have originally featured a piece of lace at the neckline and a textile ruched belt.
 The dress is backed with a cream cotton.

-- This dress was worn by Julia Benjamin (1850 - 1927) for her marriage to Abraham Smith (of Polish descent) at the Melbourne Hebrew Congregation in Bourke Street, Melbourne on September 5th 1868.
+- This dress was worn by Julia Benjamin (1850-1927) for her marriage to Abraham Smith (of Polish descent) at the Melbourne Hebrew Congregation in Bourke Street, Melbourne on 5 September 1868.
 Julia was the daughter of Joseph Benjamin and Hannah Soloman.
 Records suggest it may have been converted into her 'calling' gown for the three month 'bridal' period following her marriage.
-The gown would have been worn with accompanying accessories of a cape, gloves.
+The gown would have been worn with accompanying accessories of a cape and gloves.

 - An early example of a wedding dress of the Melbourne Jewish community.